raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 a particular time interval during each run.
 This functional is described in the section on [trending](#trending).

+### Note on Database Scheme and Troubleshooting

+If the variables or functionality of a class changes too drastically, it can cause problems with the metadata database schema evolution.
+To avoid these issues, when adding a field, be certain to give it a default value in the base definition of the object (not just the constructor!) so that older objects can successfully constructed.

+Sometimes the charges are too large to resolve easily.
+In the case, it is easier to rebuild the database from scratch.
+Fortunately, Overwatch is designed such that it should always be possible to rebuild it from scratch.To do so, simply delete the database file (usually located at `data/overwatch.fs`) and it should be recreated automatically.

 ## Available Plug-in Functions

 Plug-ins are available at all steps throughout the processing.
 The following functions are called for each new